 - URL – The direct link to your blog post.

 - Tweets – The number of tweets your post received in a specific timeframe.
-You can make the cut off point for this one to two weeks after the post goes live.
+You can make the cut off point for this metric at about one to two weeks after the post goes live.

 - Likes – The number of Facebook likes your post received in a specific timeframe.